Friday, September 28, 2018

 The collection of the National Archives recently revealed two World War I pictures of a cameraman who would become one of the most famous movie directors in Hollywood history: Victor Fleming.
 Academy Award-winning director Victor Fleming helmed many successful films, most notably 1939's Gone with the Wind and The Wizard of Oz.

 Lt.
 Victor Fleming (right) with movie camera on board SS George Washington, December 1918.
-Picture from the Signal Corps collection in the National Archives.
+Colorized picture from the Signal Corps collection in the National Archives.

 When America entered World War I Fleming, like most men of his age, was drafted.
 Though he would have preferred to stay in the film industry, making movies for Douglas Fairbanks, Fleming joined the U.S. Signal Corps Photographic Division and was commissioned as a Lieutenant.
 He made training films, but most of his pictures seem to have been taken for a comprehensive pictorial history of the U.S. in the Great War.
 Fleming was President Wilson's chief cameraman on his first visit to France.